anuopensci/quarto-anu-report/README.md

 ## Format Options

 There are two formats: PDF and HTML.
-PDF format is not developed yet.

 ### `anu-report-html`